Lord Kalvan of Otherwhen: Plot summary

-Morrison (or Lord Kalvan, as the people begin to call him) uses his basic knowledge of chemistry to begin producing gunpowder in quantity.
+Morrison (or Lord Kalvan, as the people call him) uses his knowledge of chemistry to begin producing gunpowder in quantity.
 He also introduces the rapier and improved cannons with trunnions and rifling.
 With his understanding of military strategy and tactics, he reorganizes the outnumbered Hostigos army and repulses Nostor, capturing an important border town in the process.
 Then, to undermine Styphon's priesthood, he sees to it that the knowledge of gunpowder manufacturing is spread far and wide.

 Meanwhile, Verkan Vall, a top agent of the Paratime Police, tracks Kalvan down and infiltrates his army.
-The standard procedure is to "remove" the displaced person to protect the Paratime secret by any means judged necessary.
-Vall takes a liking to the resourceful Kalvan and realizes that his brother policeman has fabricated a background for himself, one that motivates him to conceal the Paratime secret.
-To help persuade his superiors to leave Morrison alone, Vall also recruits historians on the Home timeline.
-They can use Kalvan to do an experiment testing the Great man theory — can a single, extraordinary individual change the course of history?
+The standard procedure is to "remove" the displaced person to protect the Paratime secret.
+However, Vall takes a liking to Kalvan and realizes that his brother policeman has fabricated a background for himself, one that motivates him to conceal the Paratime secret.
+To help persuade his superiors to leave Morrison alone, Vall recruits historians on the home timeline.
+They can use Kalvan to do an experiment testing the Great man theory — can an extraordinary individual change the course of history?

 After the defeat of Nostor, Sask and Beshta become allies, forcing Kalvan to attack before their armies can unite.
 After a day of confused fighting against the larger Saskan forces, he emerges victorious.
 Sarrask of Sask is captured and agrees to become a vassal of a new Great King after he learns that he can share in the looting of Styphon's lavish temples.
-At first, Kalvan proposes that his future father-in-law assume the new throne, but Ptosphes refuses, stating that the other princes would never stand for being ruled by someone they view as only an equal.
+At first, Kalvan proposes that his future father-in-law assume the new throne, but Ptosphes refuses, stating that the other princes would never stand for being ruled by someone they view as an equal.
 Kalvan, as an outsider, is the only one they would accept.
 Plus, his cover story — that he was sent by the gods from a far-away land — plays into local legends.
 Thus, Lord Kalvan becomes Great King Kalvan of Hos-Hostigos, with Rylla as his queen.

 When Gormoth of Nostor hears of Kalvan's successes, he turns against Styphon's House himself.
 This leads to a bloody civil war in Nostor, followed by Gormoth's assassination.
-His replacement, facing open and implacable opposition from Styphon's House, soon acknowledges Kalvan's sovereignty.
+His replacement, facing implacable opposition from Styphon's House, soon acknowledges Kalvan's sovereignty.
 Balthar of Beshta at first declines to become subject to Kalvan, until he discovers there are no gunpowder mills in his realm.
 Other neighboring princes soon side with Kalvan, as this gets rid of the usurious taxes and loans levied by Styphon's House.
 King Kaiphranos is infuriated by the defections, as is the Archpriest of Styphon.